 Sir Fowell Buxton emphatically declares, that, next to Christianity, (the great and only effectual cure,) the "deliverance of Africa" is to be sought in " calling out her own resources."
-Part of this duty devolves on Government, in enforcing the Treaties already made for the suppression of the Trale; obtaining other and more efficient Treaties with native Chiefs, as well as with Kuropean and other Powers; and promoting and protecting the legitimate efforts of individuals engaged in the same object.
-Another part devolves on individuals, which he proposes to divide between two Associations, namely,-first, a Benevolent Society to watch over and befriend the interests of Africa; and, secondly, a Company which shall cultivate portions of her sider.
+Part of this duty devolves on Government, in enforcing the Treaties already made for the suppression of the Trade; obtaining other and more efficient Treaties with native Chiefs, as well as with European and other Powers; and promoting and protecting the legitimate efforts of individuals engaged in the same object.
+Another part devolves on individuals, which he proposes to divide between two Associations, namely,-first, a Benevolent Society to watch over and befriend the interests of Africa; and, secondly, a Company which shall cultivate portions of her soil.
 The object of the one to be charity-of the other, legitimate gain; distinct, therefore, in their purposes, and separate in their management, yet both accordant in principle, and conducing to the same benevolent end. ducing to the same benevolent end.
 OBJECTS OF THIS SOCIETY.

-The present Society, adopting the benevolent and pacific portion of Sir Fowell Buxton's scheme, proposes to accomplish the following objects, by agents and other suitable means : 1.
-To make the Africans acquainted with the i and sedulously to direct their attention to its cult convince them, moreover, of the immeasurable commerce, even in point of profit, over the Slave 2.
-To instruct the natives in Agriculture and .
-Vide .
-The African Slave Texas and in D Recently Published, 8v The African Slave Trade BY SIR FOWELL BUX John Murray, Alben Shortly will be Pa An Abridgment of the above, with an Exp John Murray, Albe black stationery Mulready (Great-Britain) sheet No 8 printed in silk thread paper (withdrawn in January 1841) sent 11 Feb 1841 with advert printed inside foundation of society 'for the Extinction of the Slave Trade' by Sir P. Buxton. portions or land as models for their imitation; distribute agricultural implements, seeds, plants, &c.; introduce local and other improvements; and suggest and facilitate the means of beneficially exchanging the produce of Asica for the manufactures of Europe.
+The present Society, adopting the benevolent and pacific portion of Sir Fowell Buxton's scheme, proposes to accomplish the following objects, by agents and other suitable means: 1.
+To make the Africans acquainted with the i convince them, moreover, of the immeasurable commerce, even in point of profit, over the Slave 2.
+To instruct the natives in Agriculture and " Vide ' The African Slave Testil - 1 in Remady,' by & Recently Published, Sv The African Slave Trade BY SIR FOWELL BUX John Murray, Alben An Abridgment of the above, with an Exp John Murray, Albe black stationery Mulready (Great-Britain) sheet No 8 printed in silk thread paper (withdrawn in January 1841) sent 11 Feb 1841 with advert printed inside foundation of society 'for the Extinction of the Slave Trade' by Sir P. Buxton. portions of land as models for their imitation; distribute agricultural implements, seeds, plants, &c.; introduce local and other improvements; and suggest and facilitate the eans of beneficially exchanging the produce of Assoc for the manufactures of Europe.
 3. To examine the principal languages of Africa, and reduce them, where advisable, 3.
 To examine the principal languages of Africa, and reduce them, where advisable, to a we'then form.
-4. To investigate the diseases, climate, and lotal peculiarities of Africa, for the benefit as well of natives as of foreign residents and travellers; to send out medicines and practitioners; and thus to separate the practice of Medicine non-the harrid superstitions now connected with it.
-5. To co-operate by every means in its power with the Government Expedition to the Niger; to report its progress-assist its operations-circulate the valuable information it may communicate; and, generally, to keep alive ne interest of Great Britain in the suppression of the Slave Trade, and the welfare of Arica.
+4. To investigate the diseases, climate, and lotal peculiarities of Africa, for the benefit as well of natives as of foreign residents and travellers; to send out medicines and practitioners; and thus to separate the practice of Medicine now the barrid superstitions now connected with it.
+5. To co-operate by every means in its power with the Government Expedition to the Niger; to report its progress-assist its operations-circulate the valuable information it may communicate; and, generally, to keep alive the interest of Great Britain in the suppression of the Slave Trade, and the welfare of Africa.
 EXPENSE.

 Means like these, on an adequate scale, will of course require numerous agencies both at home and abroad, and perhaps further Expelitions into the interior of Africa.
-These must occasion considerable expense; yet, if he result be in any good degree commensurate with the design, even a large outlay rill be abundantly repaid.
-Let it be remembered, then, that Africa has imprative claims on the sympathy of the whole civilized world; that it presents a field f labour to the Christian philanthropist, the man of science, and the lawful merchant,-that this Society, un fine, under God's blessing, and with the sanction of a benevolet Government, aims to prepare the path, and to facilitate the success of each of these dasses of labourers; and thus may be said to consecrate its own efforts-to peace, to lierty, and to God.
+These must occasion considerable expense; yet, if commensurate with the design, even a large outlay fill be abundantly repaid.
+Let it be remembered, then, that Africa has imprative claims on the sympathy of the whole civilized world; that it presents a field flabour to the Christian philanthropist, the man of science, and the lawful merchan,-that this Society, in fine, under God's blessing, and with the sanction of a benevolet Government, aims to prepare the path, and to facilitate the success of each of these dasses of labourers; and thus may be said to consecrate its own efforts-to peace, to lierty, and to God.
 J. M. TREW, Secretary.